garrandall/popular-music-data/tracks/children-joe-south.md

 Playin' grown-up games
 And the thing that's really sad
 We lose the faith we had
-When we were children mm-hmm
+When we were children mm-hm

 Loud (Children)
 Proud (Children)